gkerr01/frameworks_and_languages_module/technical_report.md

 ### (Python 3.12:)

 During the course of my assessment 1, python had updated itself when it came to passing the pytests within the assessment.
-This updates in particular was a workaround for potential issues with Python 3.12 updates, particularly in the handling of date strings.
+This updates in particular was a workaround for potential issues with the previous Python updates, particularly in the handling of date strings.
 This meant that i had to hard code into my server a way round for the test to pass into the string below.

     date_from: req.body.date_from || new Date().toISOString().replace('Z',""),

 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

 The code snippet above is the route handler for handling POST requests to the "/item" endpoint.
 Specifically, it's responsible for creating a new item based on the data provided in the request body. i had to use the .replace('Z', "") to remove the 'Z' character at the end of the ISO string.
-The .replace('Z', "") in the date handling addresses compatibility issues arising from Python 3.12 updates when trying to run the pytests.
+The .replace('Z', "") in the date handling addresses compatibility issues arising from Python 3.12 when trying to run the pytests.
 It ensures seamless integration by formatting date strings consistently, resolving potential discrepancies and ensuring the server processes dates correctly.
 Using Python 3.12 (Oct.
 2, 2023).